 Important Parameters To Track Your Field Team Activities

-Average Visits Per Day: This is a very simple yet an important metrics to track for your field team.
-We have seen many examples where this metrics drops significantly in the first couple of months of SFA implementation when compared to the manual data received so far.
-It clearly means there exists a lack of discipline in the team.
-With regular monitoring and necessary actions, many companies are able to achieve 100% improvements in this KPI within first six months of implementation.
+This is a simple yet important metric to track for the field team.
+A significant drop in this metric in the first couple of months of SFA implementation compared to manually collected data indicates a lack of discipline in the team.
+Regular monitoring and necessary actions can help companies achieve 100% improvement in this KPI within the first six months of implementation.

-Average Market Hours: Field team is supposed to spend significant part of their daily working hours in the market and it’s a common problem for many companies that while their field team are following working hours guideline, they are not there in market as much as they are supposed to be.
-Hence, a metrics of Average Market Hours, which is eventually time spent between first outlet visit and last outlet visit, should be measured and monitored thoroughly.
+The field team is supposed to spend a significant part of their daily working hours in the market.
+However, it is a common problem for many companies that their field team is not present in the market as much as they are supposed to be.
+Hence, the metric of Average Market Hours, which is the time spent between the first and last outlet visit, should be measured and monitored thoroughly.

-Average Store Hours: As the field team is mostly in motion for most of the time of the day, it is important that they spend less of their market hours in travelling between outlets and spend more time actually at the outlet doing different activities.
-While it can be attributed not just to poor discipline, but also towards poor planning, irrespective of the reason an organization must check average store hours its field team is spending.
-This metrics can be derived simply by considering the difference between check-out and check-in time at a store.
+As the field team is mostly in motion for most of the day, it is important that they spend less of their market hours traveling between outlets and more time actually at the outlet doing different activities.
+An organization must check the average store hours its field team is spending, which can be derived by considering the difference between check-out and check-in time at a store.

-It is necessary that all these metrics are calculated at most granular level (i.e. for each employee and for each day) and then rolled up the organizational or geographical hierarchy so that all stakeholders at different levels of the company gets visibility of these KPI parameters first at summary level and then they can drill down to the extent they want to.
+It is necessary to calculate all these metrics at the most granular level (i.e., for each employee and for each day) and then roll them up to the organizational or geographical hierarchy so that all stakeholders at different levels of the company get visibility of these KPI parameters first at a summary level and then they can drill down to the extent they want to.

-To know more about Assistive's Field First features, visit this page.
+To learn more about Assistive's Field First features, visit this page.